G00378925/caladium/README.md

 Create a `SysinternalsSuite` directory at the root of your drive, this is usually `C:\SysinternalsSuite`.
 Place `Procmon64.exe` in there, you can [download it here](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon).

-ClamAV is required for the stack analysis, I am using a distribution of ClamAV called ClamWin, [which can downloaded here](https://clamwin.com/content/view/18/46/), ClamWin will automatically download the latest malware definitions.
+ClamAV is required for the static analysis, I am using a distribution of ClamAV called ClamWin, [which can downloaded here](https://clamwin.com/content/view/18/46/), ClamWin will automatically download the latest malware definitions.

 Run a new Command Prompt as administrator, and run `cd sandbox && start_sandbox.cmd`.